With my voice I cry out to the Lord;

 However, as the parents of primary victims but not the victims directly, our experience of the very same incident is much different.
 We were not exposed to this like the proverbial frog in the pot of water.
 Our awareness of the pain and abuse was instantaneous – going from ignorance one moment to disclosure the next.
 This, coupled with our role as parent/protector/provider for our children, creates a different environment.
 And while we absolutely engage in the spectrum of the grief cycle, I find that a different graphic better fits my reality.
 In the wake of natural disasters, there is an understood trauma cycle that can be seen during the hours, weeks, months, and even years following community-wide catastrophes.
 It is this trauma cycle that I find myself engaged in on a daily basis.

 - Rebuilding and Restoration Phase: Our Lord chooses to intimately work in the lives of His children, and He most often chooses to do it through other humans walking the journey of life with us.
 So, rebuilding is not devoid of genuine human effort to attend to the casualties of the trauma.
 Rather, it is implementing honest initiatives that are sustainable and realistic.
 They recognize a true timeline and have expectations firmly rooted in reasonableness.
 They do not ignore the work of a miraculous God, and they never fail to look for ways He might be moving outside the box of our own efforts – in fact, rebuilding and restoring is done in light of the impossibility to execute any lasting change without the supernatural work of the Holy Spirit.
-But instead of heroics, which look for a miracle from God to restore the situation to its pre-disaster state, this phase sees the onward progression of God’s greater design through the painful consequences.
+But instead of heroics, which looks to itself (and maybe to God for a miracle) to restore the situation to its pre-disaster state, this phase sees the onward progression of God’s greater design through the painful consequences.